 Tania enjoys cooking, exercising, and being with her family in any part of the globe.
 She holds a BA in Political Science from the University of North Carolina at Chapel Hill and a Juris Doctorate from Georgia State University.
 She is a member of the North Carolina and Georgia bars.
 She resides in Raleigh with her husband, two children, and yellow Labrador and her step-daughter lives in New York City.

 Anne is a community volunteer who donates her time in lieu of a full-time job.
 Anne worked as an Estate and Tax attorney for several years in New York City before relocating to Raleigh with her family.
 Once she had children, Anne stopped practicing law and shifted her focus to raising them and volunteering many hours to various causes.
 She initially spent much of her free time volunteering at her children’s school (in various roles and positions, from serving as an officer of the PTA to chairing school-wide fundraising and community events) but her volunteer efforts later expanded to other organizations in Raleigh.
-The causes most important to her are women & children’s issues and mental health awareness.
-In addition to IKF, Anne serves on her homeowner association’s board.
+The causes most important to her are social justice advocacy, women’s/children’s rights and mental health awareness.
+In addition to IKF, Anne serves on the Vestry of the Church of the Nativity in Raleigh (COTN) and is an active member of COTN’s Social Justice Committee.
+She also serves as the Secretary of her Homeowner Association’s Board.
 Anne considers her attention to detail, ability to create efficiencies, and diplomacy as her strengths.
 Anne joined IKF because she loves how different non-profits are served each year; this allows her to learn about and help many non-profits through one organization.
 She also couldn’t pass up the opportunity to work alongside 11 powerful and inspirational like-minded women.
-Anne is the Secretary of IKF and serves on the IKF Executive Committee.
+Anne is the Secretary of IKF, the Chair of IKF’s Nominating & Governance Committee and serves on the IKF Executive Committee.

-Anne enjoys reading, running, and being surrounded by family and good friends.
+Anne enjoys reading, running and continually learning new things.
 She graduated from The University of Michigan (Ann Arbor), with distinction, with a Bachelor’s Degree in Business Administration in 1994 and from Duke University School of Law, cum laude, with a Juris Doctor degree in 1997.
 Anne is a member of both the New York and North Carolina bars.
 She resides in Raleigh with her husband and three daughters.

 Krystin spent 25 years in corporate settings managing the integrated systems that support operations - financial, ordering, revenue recognition, reporting, and process improvement.
 Retirement occurred when the needs of the family became a priority and she has turned her skills and time to community volunteering.
 She uses her accounting, tax, and process skills to help organizations that lack those resources.
 She is passionate about good process and financial stability.
 Krystin serves as Treasurer of IKF as well as on the Outreach Committee.
 Working with the IKF team is a joy because it allows her to “go beyond” in ways she never imagined.